TechNickAI/AICodeBot/README.md

 ## Alignment ❤️ + 🤖

 Technology itself is amoral, it just imbues the values of the engineers who create it.
-We believe that AI should be built in a way that aligns with humanity, and we're building aicodebot to help us do just that.
+We believe that AI should be built-in a way that aligns with humanity, and we're building aicodebot to help us do just that.
 We're building from a heart-centered space, and contributing to the healthy intersection of AI and humanity.

 ## Development / Contributing